DPANET/AxisGear/README.md

 ﻿# Axis Gear Homey App
-This app adds support for Zigbee windows shades made by Axis Gear to with Athom Homey.
+This app adds support for Zigbee windows shades made by Axis Gear to work with Athom Homey Hub.